 Once a provider successfully completes the Agency's Agreement request process, the next step includes onboarding the provider to the Agency's Housing Support program.
 Many new providers require significant technical assistance navigating this portion of the process.
-Therefore, it is critical that providers share questions or concerns with the Agency immediately.
+Therefore, it is critical that if a provider has questions or concerns, that those are shared with the Agency immediately.

 Onboarding looks different across Agencies due to available resources.
-Some Agencies may wish to schedule an orientation meeting with different people the provider will need to know, such as contract managers, compliance specialists, and assigned financial workers.
-Before a provider can start accepting referrals, the following onboarding tasks need to occur (Group Agreement):
+Some Agencies may wish to schedule an orientation meeting with different people the provider will need to know, such as contract managers, compliance specialists, Coordinated Entry Priority List Managers, and assigned financial workers.
+Before a provider can start accepting referrals, the following onboarding tasks need to occur (Community-Based Agreement):

-- Contact Minnesota Health Care Programs as providers will need to enroll in order to bill the supplemental service rate (if offering) and secure an Agency ID number for background study purposes - Submit background studies for all required staff and volunteers (note: it can take several weeks to complete this process) - Secure insurance or worker's compensation coverage as required by the Agency - Locate a facility and obtain appropriate city, municipality, state, or tribal licensure(s) or registration(s) (note: the Agency may require a walkthrough of the housing identified prior to authorizing referrals) - Complete online Housing Support Orientation and Vulnerable Adult Mandated Reporter Trainings - Provide or develop a lease or list of residency restrictions that may result in eviction - Obtain a vendor number from the Agency (required for billing and provider management purposes) - Review Agency billing process for Housing Support room/board - Complete a Minnesota Health Care Programs MN-ITS Billing Lab (for Housing Support supplemental service rate providers only) - Execute appropriate Housing Support Agreement with the Agency - Any additional Agency contractual paperwork, such as compliance agreements
+- Contact Minnesota Health Care Programs as providers will need to enroll in order to bill the supplemental service rate (if available) and secure an Agency ID number for background study purposes. - Submit background studies for all required staff and volunteers (note: it can take several weeks to complete this process). - Secure insurance or worker's compensation coverage as required by the Agency. - Locate housing (if site-based) and obtain appropriate city, municipality, state, or tribal licensure(s) or registration(s). - Note: the Agency may require a walkthrough of the housing identified prior to authorizing referrals. - Identify landlords who might be willing to extend leases to the population served. - Complete online Housing Support Orientation and Vulnerable Adult Mandated Reporter Trainings. - Provide or develop a lease or list of residency restrictions that may result in eviction. - Obtain a vendor number from the Agency (required for billing and provider management purposes). - Review Agency billing process for Housing Support room/board. - Complete a Minnesota Health Care Programs MN-ITS Billing Lab (for Housing Support supplemental service rate providers only). - Long-Term Homeless Supportive Housing only: - Obtain Homeless Management Information System (HMIS) site license through the Institute of Community Alliances and complete a Provider Request Form (note: it can take several weeks to complete this process). - Contact Coordinated Entry Priority List Manager to understand how to obtain referrals, if Coordinated Entry is required by the Agency. - Execute appropriate Housing Support Agreement with the Agency. - Complete any additional Agency contractual paperwork, such as compliance agreements.